 - Every time you find a bug, swiftly knock it into the jar.
 Then, close the lid immediately to prevent them from escaping.

 - Empty the jar regularly and refresh the soapy water.
 Be warned that the water will be smelly.

 #4 Squash vine borer

-The squash vine borer is the dreaded by home gardeners.
+Home gardeners dread the squash vine borer.
 It is a red wasp-looking moth that lays its eggs at the base of summer squash.
-After hatching, the larvae bores into the hollow stem and feeds on the inner walls.
+After hatching, the larva bores into the hollow stem and feeds on the inner walls.

-Unfortunately, early detection is very difficult since you must look for the eggs, on a daily basis, at the base of the plant.
+Unfortunately, early detection is challenging since you must look for the eggs daily at the base of the plant.
 Most of the time, the borer makes its way into the plant and starts the damage.
-Yellowish saw-dust like residue appears on the outer surface of the stem.
+Yellowish saw-dust-like residue appears on the outer surface of the stem.

 How to treat squash vine borer?

-Your best bet is to prevent to the attack from the get-go and here are some ways how organic gardeners do it.
+Your best bet is to prevent the attack from the get-go, and here are some ways organic gardeners do it.

-- Cover the plants as soon as you plant them with bug cover.
-This is a mesh fabric with a tiny hole that blocks insects from getting into your crop.
+- Cover the plants as soon as you plant them with mesh fabric to block the insects from getting into your crop.